 Boys and Girls Clubs sponsors a 401(k) Safe Harbor Master Plan (401(k) Plan).
 All Boys and Girls Clubs employees with at least one year of service and who accumulate 1,000 hours of service in a year are eligible to participate in the 401(k) Plan.
 Boys and Girls Clubs contributes 3% of the participant's compensation for the plan year and employees are 100% vested after three years.
 Boys and Girls Clubs also may make a discretionary matching contribution in any amount.
-Boys and Girls Clubs contributed, net of forfeitures, approximately \$178,000 to the 401(k) Plan during the year ended December 31, 2021.
+Boys and Girls Clubs contributed, net of forfeitures, approximately \$189,000 and \$178,000 to the 401(k) Plan during the years ended December 31, 2022 and 2021, respectively.